narenmanoharan/gpt-code-assistant/README.md

 ### Privacy

-Outside of the LLM, no data is sent or stored.

-The only data sent to LLM is the question you ask and the code snippets that it requests related to your question.
-All code snippets are retrieved from your local machine.
+This tool prioritizes privacy.
+Outside of the LLM, no code is sent to us and is only used as context for the LLM.
+We do collect anonymous usage data to improve the tool, but you can opt out of this.

 ## Limitations